tylercrosse/gitter-clone/README.md

 This is app was built as portfolio piece representing a subset of the features of Troupe Technology's wonderful chat app, [Gitter](https://gitter.im/).

 ---
-### Demo

-You can test a fully working live demo at http://gitter-clone.com/

----
 ### Major features

 - MD / syntax highlighting support for messages